Queijoz/poker-js/README.md

 # Poker Game

-An open source web Poker game that I made to play against AI with my own card themes, rules and everything.
+A Poker game that I made to play with my own card themes, rules and everything.

 ## Card Making